fridajakobjanstine/ACM_assignment4/README.md

 2) `alpha = 0.8`

 While having fixed reward probability: `p(choice_1) = 0.75` and `p(choice_2) = 0.25`;
-And fixed temperature `tau = 0.5` (value is non-deterministic in making choice).
-The agent plays for 10000 in each of the two conditions, giving a total of 20000 trials.
+And fixed temperature `tau = 0.5` (value is non-deterministic in making a choice).
+The agent plays for 10000 trias in each of the two conditions, giving a total of 20000 simulated trials in the dataset.

 The agents chooses an option following the decision rule described above, and updates its value of that choice based on the learning rate.
 Learning rates were set to 0.8 for condition 1, and 0.6 for condition 2.
 The agent's belief of the reward probability of option 1 under each of the two conditions can be seen below: